-To effect positive change in the world, communitarians understand that it is necessity to regularly come into close association with others who share the same principles and practices and who are aligned with the same goals and objectives that give their lives meaning and fulfilment.
+To effect positive change in the world, communitarians understand that it is necessary to regularly come into close association with others who share the same principles and practices as well as aligned with common goals and objectives that give their lives meaning and fulfilment.
 We have to be seen and known to be able to create ‘life-on-life’ unity.
 This type of enduring unity is established by shared life experiences that are lived up close and personal; so close that we are visible and accessible to one another, so close that others can gently peel back the layers of our personal being and join us in our social, emotional and economic progress and shared contributions to the betterment of people and planet.

 The objectives of the communitarian union can never be achieved by limiting our exposure to those within the union.
 A wide variety of context is needed for communal unions to realise the full range of their capacities to provide sustained security and satisfaction of needs that contributes to advanced quality of life, liberty and happiness, culminating in the greater good, the world over.

-The influence of the sun in the religious belief of the sanctity of rest day that decreed the cessation of labour, also appears in Zoroastrianism, Mithraism, Roman religion, Hinduism, Buddhism, and among the Druids of England, the Aztecs of Mexico, the Incas of Peru, and Native American cultures.
+The influence of the sun in the religious belief of the sanctity of ‘a rest day’ that decreed the cessation of labour, also appears in Zoroastrianism, Mithraism, Roman religion, Hinduism, Buddhism, and among the Druids of England, the Aztecs of Mexico, the Incas of Peru, and Native American cultures.

 In Old Russian, Sunday translates as ‘free day’, or ‘day with no work.

 The Universal Concept of 'A Day of Rest'